StarLard/ios-exercise/readme.md

   speed, etc...) of the radial menu.
 - Assume you are delivering to the client a binary along with your source code.
+- Your submission will be judged on both code quality and user experience.